bigbinary/binary_merchant/README.md

 Currently BinaryMerchant supports <strong>AuthorizeNetGateway</strong> and <strong>AuthorizeNetCimGateway</strong> gateways.

 The API provided by Authorize.net CIM could be a bit confusing.
-Active Merchant has good support for Authorize.net CIM gateway .
-However the API remains a little complex.
-This gem simplifies the API a lot.
+Active Merchant has good job of hiding the complexity.
+However BinaryMerchant makes it even simpler.

 ## Testing with BinaryMerchant without hitting the server

 You have built your application using <strong>AuthorizeNetCimGateway</strong>.
 Now you want to test your code.
 Howver you do not want to hit Authorize.net server during tests.
-Some people try to use <tt>BogusGateway</tt> that comes with Active Merchant.
-However <tt>BogusGateway</tt> does not have all the methods that can be called on <tt>AuthorizeNetCimGateway</tt>.

-BinaryMerchant can help .
+Well you can mock the requests with stub .
+But before that you need to know what params to expect in response.
+BinaryMerchant has figured all that out for you.

 This gem provides a gateway called <tt>AuthorizeNetCimMockedGateway</tt> and this gateway returns predefined responses and does not hit Authorize.net server.